kweatherman/ida_missinglink/README.md

 ### Known problems

 * For what ever reason, the MS TDD recording engine doesn't always save a complete DLL image in memory (think Windows Minidump *.dmp* files which are similar).
 Almost always this will be `kernel32.dll` that is missing.
 Not sure what the reason is, hopefully MS will fix it in the next TTD release.
-* Occasionally DLL load and unload events are missing from traces.
-The plugin does it's best to try to sort this situation out when DLLs overlap into the same memory space (from temporal DLL unload and load operations).
-An issue within the MS tracer engine apparently.
 * The "Cancel" button on my *WaitBoxEx* custom wait box doesn't actually cancel anything.
 There are problems yet to be solved for it to function properly.

 ### Building